JakeRoggenbuck/betterwriting.vim/README.md

 I will also implement ideas from the [Flesch–Kincaid readability tests](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) and [Better Business Writing](https://hbsp.harvard.edu/product/10946-PDF-ENG).

+This also serves as a good way for me to internalize and learn these rules that I want to follow.

 ## Configure

 TODO: Allow a list to be defined in the vim configuration for words to highlight in red.